Lumbosacral plexus is formed anterior or ventral rami of L1–S3 roots. All major nerves of the lower extremity are derived from lumbosacral plexus.

 - A small area of skin over the rostral medial thigh

-- Upper part of the scrotum in males or labia in females.
+- The upper part of the scrotum in males or labia in females.

 Genitofemoral Nerve [L1,L2]